Many of the Law School staff work engage in socio-legal work.

 Socio-legal studies are interdisciplinary and multi-disciplinary.
 Members of staff regularly work with colleagues from across the Faculty of Social Sciences.
 We are keen to consider joint supervision of doctoral students with colleagues from other parts of the University.

-Bristol School of Law has been at the forefront of socio-legal scholarship - particularly in the fields of administrative justice, family and crime.
+The University of Bristol Law School has been at the forefront of socio-legal scholarship - particularly in the fields of administrative justice, family and crime.
 Beale and Dugdale’s pathbreaking article about the importance of contract law to business persons in 1976 was written when they were at Bristol.
 Martin Partington (now Emeritus Professor), was a founder member of the UK Socio Legal Studies Association, and developed housing law as a discipline.
 Gwynn Davis, also now Emeritus Professor, has been responsible for much significant empirical work in the areas of family and crime.
 Professor Rod Morgan, who rejoined the School in 2008 after serving as Chief Inspector of Probation and then Chair of the Youth Justice Board, has similarly led many research projects in the field of criminology and policing.

 Our current academic staff includes a large number undertaking socio-legal work.
 Many of them have won grants from government, research councils, and charitable bodies, producing reports that have led to changes in the law or put a spotlight on the ways in which law works and breaks down in society.

 We collaborate with colleagues across the Faculty of Social Sciences and Law.
 We have a joint appointee with the School for Sociology, Politics and International Studies and collaborate with colleagues in - Geography, the School for Policy Studies, the Department of Social Medicine, and the ESRC Centre for Market and Public Organisation.

 Members of the School of Law are represented on the editorial boards of major journals in this area; for example Social and Legal Studies, Journal of Law and Society, Law and Policy, Policy and Politics, Regulation and Governance, Economy and Society.